Meet YALSA's 2019 - 2020 Board of Directors.

 Kate Denier is the Senior Branch Manager for the North Central Branch of The Public Library of Cincinnati & Hamilton County.
 She has over ten years of experience in youth services and has been an active member of YALSA since 2005.

-Traci Glass, ex-officio.
+Traci Glass, Ex-officio and Director.
 Twitter: xlibrarianx

 - Traci Glass is an Information Services Administrator at the Central Library for the Multnomah County Library system.
 She has over a decade of experience working with teens and is currently in charge of Central's Youth Services team serving youth from birth to 18.
 She is passionate about advocating for and working with teens as well as promoting graphic novels to youth.
 She is also the coordinator of the Oregon Young Adult Network's Graphic Rave, a yearly list of the best comics and graphic novels for teens compiled and voted on by library staff from across the state.